aleksamagicka/aquacomputer_d5next-hwmon/README.md

 These kernels do not have `hwmon_pwm_auto_channels_temp`, so compilation fails.
 In that case, you can modify the driver, following what the compiler says, or upgrade to a newer kernel (see [#28][#28] for an example).
 That functionality is not needed for basic usage.
+These kernels are old by now and no extra support will be provided.

 [#28]: https://github.com/aleksamagicka/aquacomputer_d5next-hwmon/issues/28